 Address: Seven Stars Galleria, Via Silvio Pellico, 8, 20121 Milano, Italy

 What’s in a name?
 Quite a lot, especially when you’re dealing with hotel rankings.
-To one-up self-proclaimed 7-star hotels, Seven Stars Galleria hired a company to create a European ranking with goals of officially snagging the 7-star rating for themselves.
+To one-up self-proclaimed 7 star hotels, Seven Stars Galleria hired a company to create a European ranking to officially snag the 7 star rating for themselves.
 This makes Seven Stars Galleria the world’s only 7 star hotel and the only official 7-star accommodation on this list.

 They’re not all talk, however.
-Many of this European hotel’s guests are billionaire entrepreneurs, heads of state, and celebrities, and it comes as no surprise.
-Guests are offered an experience meticulously tailored to their preferences, from ambient music and meals, to their personal butler that speaks their language.
+Many of this European hotel’s guests are billionaire entrepreneurs, heads of state, and celebrities, which is no surprise.
+Guests are offered an experience meticulously tailored to their preferences, from ambient music and meals to their butler that speaks their language.

-Each suite in Seven Stars Galleria is inspired by great Italian musicians and comes complete with an en suite bathroom with a shower, a king-size bed with individually regulated heating and air conditioning, a bathtub, and a hairdryer.
+Each suite in Seven Stars Galleria is inspired by great Italian musicians.
+It has an en suite bathroom with a shower, a king-size bed with individually regulated heating and air conditioning, a bathtub, and a hairdryer.

 For fine Italian, continental, and nouvelle cuisine, head to the hotel’s 24-hour dining a la carte lounge restaurant, La Sinfonia.
-The menu changes each season while the chef develops a new gourmet menu on a daily basis.
+The menu changes each season while the chef develops a new gourmet menu daily.

 Wealthy guests in Italy looking to splurge on shopping will find paradise at Seven Stars Galleria.
 Ride the property’s private lift and drop off at Galleria Vittoria Emanuele II, Italy’s grandest and oldest shopping arcade.